astrokings/akguide/docs/eng/1201conquest.md

 ### 3) Trade Planet Defense

-When the Trade Planet is temporarily occupied, you can organize a Defense Force and defend the planet.
+When the Trade Planet is temporarily occupied, you can organize a Defense Force and defend the planet.<br>
-(The winner from the battle automatically becomes a Defense Force.)
+(When you win from the battle, attack fleets automatically becomes Defense Force, other attack fleets arrives after, will automatically return back to your planet.
+Thus, sending support fleet as soon as your Federation becomes occupant is recommend.)<br>
+When a Defense Force withdraw from the Trade Planet, ongoing Defense support fleet will automatically withdraw.

 Federation members can participate in the Defense Force when the Federation is currently occupying the planet.

 Only 8 Federation members can participate in Defense Force.

+Defense Force Commander can transfer the authority to another the Defense Force member.<br>
+When the Defense Force Commander withdraw fleets, other highest combat rating Defense Force member will automatically become the Commander.

 You can activated defense strategies such as defense buff - fleet reinforcement or ship repair.
 If you do not participate in Defense Force, you can contribute to the Federation by investing in defense strategies.

+Trade Planet will be occupiable when all the Defense Force withdraw from the Planet completely.

 #### 3-1) Activate defense Buff by executing Defense Strategies